So You Want to Learn How to Trade Options

 Non-Directional Strategies – due to the way option prices change in response to movements in the markets, you can construct positions that can become profitable whichever way the underlying moves.
 You don’t really care which way it goes – up or down – as long as it goes somewhere and within a reasonable period of time.
 These are sometimes called “delta neutral strategies”.
 The profit from the winning position is large enough to cover the loss on the losing position and then some.
 But there are some very clear conditions that need to be present before you charge into these trades.
 Your greatest danger is the “time decay” factor that accompanies all options contracts.
 All options eventually expire and as that inevitable date draws near, the rate at which some options expire increases exponentially.

-Spread Trading Strategies – an options spread is a combination of a bought and sold position, each leg of the spread being at different strike prices.
+Spread Trading Strategies – an option spread is a combination of a bought and sold position, each leg of the spread being at different strike prices.
 So you might buy 10 call options in a stock at $25 strike price and simultaneously sell 10 call options for the same stock but at a strike price of $30.
 You now have a spread!
 It has two ‘legs’ being the bought and sold positions.
-The beauty of spreads is that they are cheaper to enter than a single call or put position, but they can make just as much profit in the short term, if the underlying moves in your favour.
+The beauty of spreads is that they are cheaper to enter than a single call or put position, but they can make just as much profit in the short term if the underlying moves in your favor.

 You can choose whether your spread will be a “debit spread” or a “credit spread” – and this will depend on which of the strike prices you buy and which one you sell.
 Debit spreads use up funds from your brokerage account, but once done, that will be the limit of your risk.
 Credit spreads are a bit more subtle – you receive funds into your account (the credit) but you also incur a margin requirement which may limit the extent to which you can use the rest of your funds for other trades.
-Nevertheless, credit spread have greater flexiblity in terms of adjustments should the trade become unprofitable.
+Nevertheless, credit spreads have greater flexibility in terms of adjustments should the trade become unprofitable.

 Learning how to trade options can be a fascinating journey.
 There is so much to understand if you truly wish to become a good trader.
 But if you take the time and educate yourself you will be well rewarded.

 So please take a look around by navigating to any of the topics in the sidebar that take your interest.
-Or you can simply scroll down and navigate from the main pages listed below, to subtopics that interest you.
+Or you can simply scroll down and navigate from the main pages listed below to subtopics that interest you.

 HOW TO TRADE OPTIONS – Chapters